Skordalia Recipe (Greek Potato and Garlic Dip)

 Using herbs is optional in this skordalia dip recipe

-Refrigeration: If you have skordalia leftovers, it’s best to store them in an airtight container and keep it in the fridge for 2-3 days.
+If you have skordalia leftovers, it’s best to store them in an airtight container and keep it in the fridge for 2-3 days.
 Due to the garlic, the flavor of skordalia will intensify the longer it stays in the fridge.
-While it’s best served fresh, be sure to let it cool completely before refrigerating.
+I don’t recommend freezing skordalia as the favor and texture would change after thawing.

 Do you always use potatoes to make this Greek potato and garlic dip?